 European crane flies, like other crane flies, appear to favor moist environments.
 So, keeping the ground from being too moist, fixing areas with poor drainage, and avoiding using sprinklers at specific times in the life cycle of the European crane fly may be helpful in controlling this insect pest.

 Removing some of the crane fly larvae may also help control an infestation.

 Do not water between the time the eggs are laid and the time in which the first crane fly larva develops.
 Repair areas that have poor drainage around your yard and home.

 At night, go out into the yard and rake up the larvae as they come near the surface to feed.

 Do not water between the time the eggs are laid and the time in which the first instar (the developmental stage) larva develops.
-Repair poor drainage spots, particularly those with standing water, as soon as you see the moisture or water pooling in small areas on the ground.
+Amend poor drainage areas, particularly those with standing water, as soon as you see the moisture or water pooling.

-Larvae come out at night and will be easier to find when it is dark.
+Larvae may breach the surface at night and will be easier to find when it is dark.